-This kind of event is brilliant to restore loyalty in some of your existing customers but also spark interest in those who might simply be wandering through your store.
+This kind of event is brilliant to restore loyalty in some of your existing customers and spark interest in those who might simply be wandering through your store.

 Have regular events that people can schedule their shopping trips around.
 Showcase products that go well together.

-For example, if you are taste-testing some hummus, use some Doritos or crackers with them and have a special offer that day on the two items when bought together.
+For example, if you are taste-testing some hummus, use some crisps or crackers with them and have a special offer that day on the two items when bought together.

 Make sure to work with the best farmers and organic suppliers possible and underline this in how you decorate your business and this section of your shop.
 By using earthy tones and farm-style décor, you can underline where your produce comes from.

-Even if your supermarket is part of a large franchise that is known nationally, it is most certainly worth your while to support your local small businesses and sports.
-This gives your locality an impression that you have a vested interest in their community’s success.
+Even if your supermarket is part of a large franchise known nationally, it is most certainly worth your while to support your local small businesses and sports.
+This gives your locality the impression that you have a vested interest in their community’s success.